agnedil/Portfolio-Archive/README.md

-# Portfolio 2 - old non-proprietary projects
+# Portfolio 2 - non-proprietary projects completed long time ago.

-Mostly basic, somewhat outdated code written long time ago.
-Keeping for reference.
+Some of this code is too basic or even outdated.
+Keeping for reference because other parts of this code may still be useful.

 ### NLP (main focus)